Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% cut "Can I select specific Tolokers for my tasks because I liked their results in my previous pools?" %}

-You can assign a skill to these people based on their performance in the previous pools.
+You can assign a skill to these Tolokers based on their performance in the previous pools.
 Use this skill as a [filter](../concepts/filters.md) in the new pool.

 {% endcut %}

-{% cut "How do I set up a filter so that the pool is available to users who don't have a specific skill (like a “spammer”)?" %}
+{% cut "How do I set up a filter so that the pool is available to Tolokers who don't have a specific skill (like a “spammer”)?" %}

 Specify this skill as a [filter](../concepts/filters.md), but leave the value field empty (this is equivalent to absence of the skill).

 {% endcut %}

-{% cut "How can I raise the skill value for a user, if they already have the skill?" %}
+{% cut "How can I raise the skill value for a Toloker, if they already have the skill?" %}

 If the Toloker already has a given skill, you can't add the same skill to them from the task review interface.
 You can open the Toloker's profile and edit the skill value.

 {% endcut %}

-{% cut "Can Toloka users see that they were assigned a skill?" %}
+{% cut "Can Tolokers see that they were assigned a skill?" %}

 If it's a public or training skill, they see it and they get a message about it.